 - Count von Cliché from Way, Way Off Broadway is a parody.
 He wants to steal the map of the railroad so he may buy the land before the railroad owners get a chance to and sell it to them at a very high price.
 To achieve this end he has to tie the heroine to the railroad tracks.
 Just...'cause.

-- Slyboots from LEGO Adventurers appears to be this type of villain.
+- Slyboots and Lord Sam Sinister from LEGO Adventurers are this type of villain.

 - Albeit he lacks a mustache and dresses in purple, Leopold Charles Anthony Weasleby the Third from Henry Hatsworth in the Puzzling Adventure is a perfect example of a Dastardly Whiplash with an obsession with clockwork Death Machines.